 What is blockchain and what does it mean for marketing?

-You may have seen the term blockchain floating around in discussions of new technology, data and speculation about cryptocurrencies like Bitcoin but thought that, since you don’t work in any of these fields, it wasn’t relevant to you.
+Have you seen the term blockchain floating around in discussions of new technology, data and speculation about cryptocurrencies like Bitcoin?
+You might have thought that, since you don’t work in any of these fields, it wasn’t relevant to you.
 Yet the development of blockchain technology is beginning to have repercussions for marketers, and can no longer be simply ignored.
-Here are some definitions to get you started and a roundup of the discussions about how blockchain is becoming increasingly important to marketers.
+Here are some definitions to get you started.
+We also give a roundup of the discussions about how blockchain is becoming important to a marketing strategy.

 What is blockchain?

 According to Investopedia, a blockchain is a ‘digitized, decentralized, public ledger of all cryptocurrency transactions.’
 Transactions are recorded as ‘completed blocks’ and added to the chain in chronological order, thereby ‘allow[ing] market participants to keep track of digital currency transactions without central recordkeeping.’
 Each computer connected to the network then receives an automatically downloaded copy of the blockchain.

 An important element of this is that ‘the blockchain was designed so these transactions are immutable, meaning they cannot be deleted.’
 Blockchain therefore acts as a permanent database.
 It ‘has complete information about different user addresses and their balances’ from start to finish, which can be distributed but not copied or edited.

 Outside of the Bitcoin environment, this means that because blockchain is ‘a distributed database system, serving as an open electronic ledger, [it] can simplify business operations for all parties.’
 This has resulted in interest from a diverse range of markets like music, Internet of Things (IoT) devices and even social services like medical records and vehicle registration.